GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### AI behavior
 - dictated by positioning and playstyle
-- being aggressive makes them stay back or in cover
+- being aggressive from afar makes mobs stay back or in cover
 - being passive makes them go in the open and push
 - they always try to flank
 - they become aggressive when you're low HP
 - they try to melee you when you're in close range
+- they will leave cover as you get close

 ### Black Tusks
 \- reference: https://thedivision.fandom.com/wiki/Black_Tusk#Archetype